jvendryes/SafeD3C0D3/README.md

 ```

 #### Docker Compose
-If you are using Docker Compose, you can run the included `docker-compose.yml` file like so:
+If you are using Docker Compose, you can run the included `docker-compose.yml` file with:

 ```
 docker-compose up -d